Hyukjoo-Lee/ReactJS_movie_WebService/README.md

 # Basic Movie Information Service Web

-- This project was created to practice React.JS
+- This project was created to practice ReactJS
 - The web shows a list of movies sorted by rating
 - When you clicks a title of movie, it shows more details

 ## What I learned and its usages for this project

--

 ## Available Scripts